consider-it/UDVeo-MAVLink_Tracking_Bridge/README.md

 # UDVeo MAVLink Tracking Bridge
-Network-based Remote Identification (Tracking) of UAS using the MAVLink UTM_GLOBAL_POSITION message.
+Ardupilot workaround for Network-based Remote Identification (Tracking) of UAS using the MAVLink GLOBAL_POSITION_INT message.
 Connector application translating between MAVLink and the USSP prototype.

+Because the GLOBAL_POSITION_INT has no unique UAV ID, the mavlink system ID is used as a workaround.

 ## Installation